AndrewZinc/Expect_Life/README.md

 ![High-Level Architecture](./Resources/hl-architecture.png)

 #### Architecture and Design Description
-The User Interface/Dashboard will be presented to the user via a web page.
-The web page will interact with a PostgreSQL database to request data from display on the web page.
+The Dashboard will be presented to the user via Tableau Public.
+Tableau may connect to the MongoDB, or be provided data in CSV format.
 The Machine Learning model will interact with the PostgreSQL database to collect the input data and provide results back to the database.

-All of these components will be hosted within Heroku.

 Below is a high-level diagram of the User Interface/Dashboard:
 ![High-Level UI/Dashboard](./Resources/HL-presentation-diagram.png)